20 Feet Below: The Darkness Descending

-20 Feet Below: The Darkness Descending (also Redemption: The Darkness Descending) is a 2013 American horror film directed by Marc Clebanoff, written by Frank Krueger, and starring Danny Trejo, Kinga Philipps, and Krueger.
+20 Feet Below: The Darkness Descending (also Redemption: The Darkness Descending) is a 2013 American horror film directed by Marc Clebanoff, written by Frank Krueger, and starring Danny Trejo, Kinga Philipps and Krueger.
 Philipps plays a documentary filmmaker who enters abandoned New York City Subway tunnels to film a documentary on the homeless people who live there, which include an ex-cop (Krueger) and cult leader (Trejo).
 The film is based on an earlier web series by Clebanoff.

 Plot

-Documentary filmmaker Chelsea enters the abandoned New York City Subway tunnels that homeless squatters use.
+Documentary filmmaker Chelsea enters abandoned New York City Subway tunnels that homeless squatters use.
 Cops Smitty and Lockeheed warn her to be careful, but she dismisses their concerns.
 There, she befriends and interviews Skeeter, who leads her on a tour.
 Skeeter introduces her to Jake, an ex-cop who has become self-destructive since his wife's murder; Gabriel, a former social worker; Harmony, an artist; Razor and Ajax, gang members; Flash and Alexis, orphaned twins; and, at her insistence, Angel, the leader of a cult-like, violent anarchist gang.
 Angel plans a revolution against the surface world, whom he blames for persecuting the homeless.
 After he offhandedly threatens to murder Chelsea as a show of power, Angel releases her and tells her to warn the surface world of his wrath.

-Instead of fleeing, Chelsea stays behind and records a hazing ritual performed by Angel's gang.
-When Ajax discovers her, Jake rescues Chelsea, drawing the further ire of the gang, who promise retaliations against both of them.
+Instead of fleeing, Chelsea stays back and records a hazing ritual performed by Angel's gang.
+When Ajax discovers her, Jake rescues Chelsea, drawing further ire of the gang, who promise retaliations against both of them.
 The increased gang activity, including the murder of a Wall Street investor, draws the attention of the cops, who organize a sweep through the tunnels.
 Lockeheed's aggressive behavior during the raid culminates in a violent confrontation with Jake.
 As Smitty defuses the situation, the gang quietly abducts a young and idealistic cop named Jimmy.
 Angel sets fire to Jake's home and mounts Jimmy's bloody body nearby as a warning.
 Chelsea and Gabriel rescue Jake, and they attempt to help Jimmy, who is already dead.